 A new tradition in 2020, created and hosted by clarinet professor Romie de Guise-Langlois, featuring performances and masterclasses by faculty & guest artists, plus Clarinet Choir and chamber music for participants.
 The first annual CLARIconNEcT! featured guest artist Jose Franch-Ballester and UMass Professor Emeritus Michael Sussman.
-This year: Sunday, February 13, 2022.
+Last year: Sunday, February 13, 2022.

 Summer Wind Conducting Institute

 Led by Director of Wind Studies Matthew Westgate, this 4-day summer workshop is focused on helping musicians become better conductors, teachers, and listeners.
 Activities include conducting the UMass Summer Wind Ensemble and clinics/sessions that directly relate to participants as conductors, teachers, and artists: literature selection, score study, rehearsal strategies, creativity, conducting technique, and leadership skills.
 Cancelled in 2020 and 2021 due to the pandemic.

 Hosted and organized by flute professor Cobus du Toit, the Flute Festival offers fun and inspiring classes with guest artists as well as vendors, flute ensemble readings and a guest artist concert.
 The Festival in Nov.
 2019 featured guest artist Nancy Stagnitta of Interlochen Arts Academy, plus a faculty concert by Prof. du Toit the prior evening.

 High School Band Day, led by Timothy T. Anderson, is an annual event where over 3,000 high school band students rehearse and perform at a massed half-time show at a UMass Amherst football game, experiencing life as a UMass Marching Band member.
 See the Marching Band website or email Mr. Anderson.
 This year, Band Day is being held on October 7, 2023.